serpapi/code-challenge/README.md

 If path is nt provided, it will take deafult path of file (i.e. [files/van-gogh-paintings.html])

 `bin/search_parser` It will parse deafault html page.

+#Test

+To check test with rspec RUN `rspec spec/search_parser_spec.rb` to root of application